Complete Guide to Massively Multilingual Speech (MMS) Model

 MMS can be used to convert books and tutorials to audiobooks.
 It is useful for people who have difficulty in reading.

-MMS can be used to create audio recordings of endangered languages.
-It is important because endangered languages are at danger of being lost forever.
-By creating audio recordings of these languages, we can help to preserve them for future generations.
+MMS can be used to create audio recordings of endangered languages which are at danger of being lost forever.

 How MMS Model works?

 Speech datasets already exist publicly covering 100 languages.
-They trained a model to align these existing datasets, meaning they made sure the audio matched up with the corresponding text.
+They trained a model to align these existing datasets.
+It means they made sure the audio matched up with the text.

 Python Code : Text to Speech